Sri Lanka Travel Guide

 Getting to Sri Lanka

+Depending on the airline, some flights have a stopover usually in Dubai, Qatar or even the Maldives.
 The main airport for Sri Lanka is the Bandaranaike International Airport and this is found just north of the capital Colombo.
-Prices start from around £500-600 return all year round.

 Getting around Sri Lanka